cetceeve/ExploreDH/src/scripts/readme.md

 ## Modules

 ### Parser Suite
-- `parser_main`: controller: can be started with parameter "-r"/"-reload-cache" to force parsing
+- `parser_main`: controller: can be started with parameter "-r" to force parsing
 - `parser_listperson`: parses dhd's listperson.xml into a person dictionary
 - `parser_listorg`: parses dhd's listorg.xml into a orga dictionary and location dictionary
 - `dhd2019_missing_entities_controller`: sadly listperson.xml and listorg.xml have zero entitlement on being complete and correct: the controller provides methods for outputting a json file where missing data can be manually added and than read back.
 For locations city names where manually added and are resolved to coordinates with the help of the novatim-api